-Reporting dyslexia screening information to CEDARS is required beginning with the 2021-2022 school year.
 Students must be reported in this file in both the year they are screened and any subsequent years in which they receive the corresponding interventions.
 Screening expectations (when and how often) are not the same as the CEDARS reporting expectations.
 Each school district will adopt their own timelines for screening.

-More information on the legal requirements for districts, as well as the recommendations from OSPI and the Dyslexia Advisory Council, can be found on OSPI's Screening Tools and Best Practices site Implementation Guide: Early Screening of Dyslexia.
+More information on the legal requirements for districts, as well as the recommendations from OSPI and the Dyslexia Advisory Council, can be found on OSPI's Screening Tools and Best Practices site.